Table of Contents:

 So lawmakers sided with our founders.
 They agreed that the power of the King (The State) had to be kept in check.

-But along with the legislation, California’s politician's built-in special rules.
+But along with the legislation, California’s politicians’ built-in special rules to make it harder to sue in these cases.
 And this legislative framework makes it very hard for an unrepresented tort victim.
 Good luck to the victim in propria persona, fulfilling the tenuous and demanding notice requirements.
 Hence, it’s probably time to hire a lawyer.

 But your case is helping to make the highways safer for every motorist one case at a time.
 A public verdict against CalTrans means they will likely take action.
 So now they will improve the problem.
 So hiring great lawyers means CHP dangers for motorists can become mitigated or eliminated.

-Understand that injury can get avoided when Cal-Trans does their job.
+Understand that injury can get avoided when Cal-Trans does its job.
 Knowledge like that helps consumers get a better grasp of who may be responsible.
 And someone usually is liable for their injury or death claims.
 Furthermore, liability may rest with this powerful governmental agency in some cases.
-Examples include:

 Roadway accidents get thought of as occurring due to driver error.
 But that is not how all accidents happen when we drive cars.
 Some mishaps get caused by a defective highway or surface street.
 When a car crash occurs from broken streets or roadways, certain rights become activated.
 Then you can hold the state or government entity liable.

 The car accident may have gotten caused due to poor maintenance or defective designs.
-So these could have contributed or caused the mishap.
+So these could have contributed to or caused the mishap.
 And if there is a flat shoulder, it should not present a risk to motorists.
-Same goes with ongoing roadway construction.
+The same goes for ongoing roadway construction.
 Then Caltrans must warn motorists of dangers.

 When there are improper signals or inoperable traffic lights, the entity overseeing is responsible.
 Motorists should not get put at risk or harm when traveling on roadways.
-And the agency in charge is liable when roads have not been appropriately maintained.
-These types of improper maintenance can be a basis for liability.
-So that way, consumers can hold the entity responsible.
+And the agency in charge is liable for inappropriately maintained roads and streets under their management.
+So these types of improper maintenance issues can be a basis for liability.
+And that way, consumers, with Ehline’s help, can hold the entity responsible.

 Most of all, the design of roadways must meet precise specifications and standards.
-And these are subject to change.
+And these are subject to change as new legislative enactments come down the pike.
 Then there are states such as California.
 They do not require highways to become updated to construction standards.
 In that case, it only gets required when these standards or specifications get updated.

 Navigating government claims like this takes a skilled professional with experience.
 Furthermore, someone trained in highway defect cases knows what standards and specifications to apply.

-These are just a few of the many injuries and safety failure scenarios involving negligent acts.
+These are just a few of the many injuries and safety failure scenarios involving negligent acts by CalTrans.
 So merely driving down the lane means potential injuries damages to citizens, vacationers, and other visitors.
-Hence, if you ingress and egress throughout the gigantic Golden State, you are a potential victim.
+Hence, if you ingress and egress throughout the gigantic Golden State, you are a possible victim.

-Under the doctrine of agency, or "respondeat superior,” Caltrans is ultimately responsible for its negligence.
+Under the agency’s doctrine of “respondeat superior,” Caltrans is ultimately responsible for its negligence.
 After all, it failed to direct and or control construction properly.
-So Caltrans could be liable for the inter and intrastate transportation of building materials, and other cargo, etc.
+So Caltrans could be liable for the inter and intrastate transportation of building materials, other cargo, etc.

-Theorizing, even for a lawyer, is difficult.
+Theorizing, even for a lawyer, is complex.
 Often there are multiple defendants.
-Each one will have their own assets and insurance coverage — obviously, the deepest pockets, the better.
+Each one will have their assets and insurance coverage — obviously, the deepest pockets, the better.
 A self-represented plaintiff will likely tank their case.